Bonds can be great low-risk investments but chances are you have never purchased a bond … and probably never will.

 But as I mentioned above, bonds don’t grow.
 However, the market values of bonds do go up and down.
 The primary cause of those bond-price movements is interest rates.
 The explanation is too long to include here, but there is an inverse relationship of interest rates to bond values.

-The inverse relationship of interest rates to bond values
+Good to know — the inverse relationship of interest rates to bond values:

 - When interest rates go up, bond values go down.

 - When interest rates go down, bond values go up.

 A bond has a dual liquidation value

 This is one of the most unique features of a bond as an investment: It has two possible liquidation values.
 If you hold the bond until it matures, you will get back the full face value of the bond.
 However, if you sell it on the open market, you may get either more or less than the maturity value.